 The features of the Minimalist all add up to four major advantages:

-Rain and snow is further kept away with the adjustable hood, bottom hem and cuffs.
+Rain and snow are further kept away with the adjustable hood, bottom hem, and cuffs.
 The hood can easily cinch down around your face and the DriClime chin guard helps to protect your face from the weather.
-The bottom hem is elastic drawstring so you can prevent wind from a rain storm from blowing upwards.
+The bottom hem is an elastic drawstring so you can prevent wind from a rainstorm from blowing upwards.
 Finally, the cuffs have hook-and-loops closures to prevent rain or snow from blowing up your sleeves.

 The Minimalist is overall very comfortable and easy to wear.
-Being so lightweight it is ideal for layering in cooler weather and the fit of it is loose enough that you can wear thin layers under it.
-Even though it is very lightweight it is surprisingly warm and can comfortably be worn in snowy conditions.
-It would make an excellent snow sport jacket as taking a tumble in snow isn’t going to leave you soaked.
+Being such a lightweight rain jacket it is ideal for layering in cooler weather and the fit of it is loose enough that you can wear thin layers under it.
+Even though it is one of the “lighter” ultralightweight rain jackets, it is surprisingly warm and can comfortably be worn in snowy conditions.
+It would make an excellent snowsports jacket as taking a tumble in the snow isn’t going to leave you soaked.

 When it comes to durability this jacket also performs very well.
 While you wouldn’t want to go extreme alpine climbing in this jacket it will hold up to a lot of regular use and doesn’t need to be babied.
 It truly is a performance jacket that can handle some abuse.
 However, there are some who find durability to be a concern- which will be explained below.

-If you look into poor rated reviews of this jacket you will find one common issue, which also happens to be this jacket’s biggest advantage: water resistance.
+If you look into poorly rated reviews of this jacket you will find one common issue, which also happens to be this jacket’s biggest advantage: water resistance and water repellent material.